MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 ## Steps

 ### Register amygdala masks to functional space and extract timeseries
-1. **Generate mean fMRI Volume**: Generate mean fMRI volume as NIfTI.
+**1. Generate mean fMRI Volume**: Generate mean fMRI volume as NIfTI.

-2. **Register the amygdala masks and U1 map to functional space**: Register the amygdala masks generated in qT1 space to functional space
+**2. Register the amygdala masks and U1 map to functional space**: Register the amygdala masks generated in qT1 space to functional space

-3. **Extract timeseries**: Extract the timeseries of each voxel in the newly registered amygdala mask in functional space.
+**3. Extract timeseries**: Extract the timeseries of each voxel in the newly registered amygdala mask in functional space.

-### 4. Spike regression
+### Spike regression
-Preprocess timeseries by cleaning off irregularities (spikes) from timeseries data
+**4. Preprocess timeseries by cleaning off irregularities (spikes) from timeseries data**

 - **Input:**
   - Isolated amygdala timeseries